valaxy/ace-shim-about-shadow-dom/readme.md

-> This is under development

-A Shim Solution about ace in shadow dom
+A Shim Solution about ace working in shadow dom

 # Global Variable Solution
 ```html